 Galileo makes life easier for citizen and economy

 Europe needs Galileo to be independent in a sector that has become critical for its economy and for the well-being of its citizens.
 The positioning and the timing signals provided by satellite navigation systems are used in many areas of the economy, including power grid synchronization, electronic trading and mobile phone networks, effective road, sea and air traffic management, in-car navigation, search and rescue service.
 Thus, it is estimated that already 6-7% of Europe's GDP, or €800 billion, relies on satellite navigation applications.
 These are among the strong benefits of Galileo:

-The higher number of satellites will also improve the signals in high-rise cities as well as in mountain regions, where buildings/hills can obstruct signals from satellites that are low on the horizon.
+- The higher number of satellites will also improve signals in high-rise cities as well as in mountain regions, where buildings/hills can obstruct signals from satellites that are low on the horizon.